thoughtsynapse/ImageCompressionAPI/README.md

 ### Strip Meta
 :exclamation: By Default image metadata will be stripped.
 :exclamation: You can choose not to strip meta with ```stripMeta=false```
-:exclamation: Default SVG Image Compression Quality = 85, you can choose between 1-100.
-:exclamation: Default GIF Image Compression Quality = 5, you can choose between 1-10.
-:exclamation: For GIF, do not choose any value lower than 5, quality loss will be significant.

 ![alt text](https://github.com/twoabd/Image-Compression-API/blob/main/docs/lossy.png?raw=true)
 :exclamation: Learn to use Postman, it will save a lot of your time.